droidian/firefox-esr-mobile-config/README.md

 * Adapt UI elements and "about:" pages to small screen sizes (when opened on small screen)
+* Moves the UI chrome (address- and tab-bar) to the bottom
 * Enable mobile gestures
 * Privacy tweaks:
   * Disable search suggestions